 Cry Your Eyes Out

-- Meeting: Cry hard for a very long time
+- Meaning: Cry hard for a very long time

 - Example: After my boyfriend broke up with me, I cried my eyes out.

 - Meaning: To keep an eye on something or someone is to watch it periodically, to keep it under surveillance.

 - Example: I’m leaving my son with you for the day.
 Please keep an eye on him.